Local Deployment

 Never share your API keys or commit them to version control.
 Keep your .env file secure and consider using a secrets manager for production deployments.

-Step 5: Build and Start Clawdbot
+Step 5: Build and Start Openclaw

 npm run build